marcomass/GMQL-FederatedNS/README.md

 - `GF_TOKEN`: your API token

 ## Adding a Federated Dataset
-The "Datasets" section of the nameserver allows users to share their public datasets with other members of the federation.
+The "Datasets" section of the name server allows users to share their public datasets with other members of the federation.

 ![dslist](https://github.com/DEIB-GECO/GMQL-FederatedNS/raw/master/screenshots/datasets-list.png)